applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 #### Step 1: Create blank matrices. <link src="hVbAxT"/>

 As we discussed earlier in this chapter, a pair of sequences can be aligned in different ways.
-Needleman-Wunsh provides the best alignment, as defined by its score.
+Needleman-Wunsch provides the best alignment, as defined by its score.
 Here we'll compute two new matrices that together allow us to determine the highest alignment score given the sequences and the substitution matrix, and to transcribe the aligned sequences.
 These matrices are
  * the *dynamic programming matrix*, or $F$
  * and the *traceback matrix*, or $T$.